hfykw1/COMP2042_CW_WongKieSun/README.md

 1. Download the whole ZIP file from GitHub onto your desktop.
 2. Save your ZIP file into a new folder and right-click select Extract Here.
 3. Import the project into Eclipse IDE.
-4. Select TryFrog1 file folder then click Finish.
+4. Select COMP2042_CW_WongKieSun file folder then click Finish.
 5. Click the Run drop down menu and click Run Configurations.
-6. Put in --module-path "C:\Users\lawkh\Downloads\javafx-sdk-11.0.2\lib" --add-modules=ALL-MODULE-PATH in VM arguments.
+6. Put in --module-path "D:\D Folder\Downloads D\javafx-sdk-11.0.2\lib" --add-modules=ALL-MODULE-PATH in VM arguments.
+(This depends on where you had installed your javafx-sdk-11.0.2)
 7. Game is good to go.